Skip to main content

 ServerNode.jsBackend logicNode APIs, DBs, filesystemDOM, Web APIs, GTA natives

-ClientNeutral JSGameplay logicGTA natives, FiveM eventsNode APIs, browser APIs
+ClientNeutral JSGameplay logicGTA natives, runtime eventsNode APIs, browser APIs

-Views (NUI)BrowserUI / HUDDOM, fetch, UI frameworksNode APIs, natives
+Views (NUI)BrowserUI / HUDDOM, fetch, UI frameworksNode APIs, native APIs

 Server Environment (Node.js)